kaidokert/catapult/docs/metrics-results-ui.md

 ![Slide the significance threshold ](/docs/images/metrics-results-ui-significance-threshold-slider.png)

-### The Summary Statistic Selector
+### The Statistic Menu

+The Statistics dropdown contains 2 grids of toggle buttons:
-This selector controls which statistics are displayed in the table.
-You can select from the any of the statistics that any Histogram was configured to produce by the metric that produced it.
+ * Collapsed Cells controls which statistics are displayed in cells that are collapsed, and

-When a reference column is selected, you can also select from any of several delta statistics: absΔavg, %Δavg, z-score, absΔstd, %Δstd, p-value, U.
-These delta statistics will only be displayed in non-reference columns; avg or std will be displayed in the reference column.
+ * Expanded Cells controls which statistics in cells that are expanded.

+If a delta statistic is selected but cannot be computed for a cell (either when no reference column is selected, or for cells in the reference column), then the corresponding non-delta statistic will be displayed instead.

 ![Select a summary statistic.
 ](/docs/images/metrics-results-ui-summary-statistic-selector.png)